11/09/2017 | Written by: Marc Loos

 Share this post:

-BTW, in the coming months I’m giving a workshop to experience building your own conversation, what can help you to understand better what it can do for your business.
+Sign up for a free trial and get access to explore any service you want and start building your web or mobile app.
+Or read more about the Bluemix Platform.
+In the coming months I’m giving a workshop to help you understand better what hybrid cloud can do for your business.
 View all the sessions here.